 (See Calendar below for upcoming classes,

 or click for the entire Calendar)

 Second Degree training in the advanced energies of Reiki provides First Degree Practitioners with a quantum leap in both the quality and quantity of Reiki energy.
-With two weekends of training, Second Degree and Practicum, a a wide range of powerful applications for healing across a vast spectrum of situations become available to you, including the ability to offer Reiki powerfully to yourself and others, any where, any when, from a distance.
+With two weekends of training, Second Degree and Practicum, a wide range of powerful applications for healing across a vast spectrum of situations become available to you, including the ability to offer Reiki powerfully to yourself and others, anywhere, any when, from a distance.

 Aware of that one weekend is not nearly enough time to teach the many advanced Reiki techniques preserved in the lineage, and that frequently Second Degree practitioners are not ready to use advanced Reiki after one weekend, we have opted for a structure that tracks with other traditional lineages but provides additional “face-time” for students to ask questions, understand, integrate, and practice the rich scope of Reiki extensions available through this lineage.

 To this end, Second Degree at StoneWind is offered for the traditional fee of $500 (the same amount Takata charged in the 1970’s), but we divide the training into two separate weekends (“Second Degree” and “Practicum”) separated by days or weeks, sometimes months at the student’s and teacher’s discretion.
 Second Degree followed by Practicum in “combo weekends,” i.e. two weekends in a row, is effective pacing for some, particularly those with medical conditions needing attention sooner rather than later.
 Second Degree and Practicum combined provide students with powerful techniques to use on themselves and others; however, taking the classes weeks or months apart is also appropriate.

 This two-tier learning approach to Advanced Reiki is

 the gateway to other advanced classes at StoneWind and

 to training in The Way of the Modern Earth Keeper.